nobl/ioBroker.senec/README.md

 - Log proxy: Reuse pooled HTTPS connections to the device (keep-alive) instead of a new TLS handshake per request — noticeably lighter in log live mode.
 Connections are closed on TLS re-negotiation and on unload.
 - SENEC.Connect: Failed requests now log the reason reported by the server instead of only the HTTP status code — in particular when the monthly request quota is exhausted.
 - Admin UI: Clarified the SENEC.Connect polling interval help — explains why 60 seconds is the lowest quota-safe value, and that the request quota belongs to the subscription key, so running the same key in another system requires a longer interval.
+- Live chart: History backfill now resolves the recording adapter per state instead of deriving one adapter from a single probe state.
+States may be recorded by different history adapters, and a state that is not recorded (or whose query fails) only costs its own line — previously it could silently disable backfill for the whole chart.
+- Live chart: New ⓘ panel lists the states behind each line and whether a history adapter records them, so a line without past data can be traced to the state that is missing.
+Reopening the panel re-checks, so enabling logging on a state takes effect without reloading the page.
+- Fix: Live chart no longer queries the history adapter every 200 ms without end.
+Whenever the selected time window reached further back than the recorded data (a fresh install, a newly enabled history adapter, or any window longer than the available history), the "load older data" check re-armed itself indefinitely for as long as the dashboard was open.
+Delta loading now tracks the range already requested instead of the oldest data received.
+- Live chart: The loading indicator and the buffer statistics line are now translated instead of English-only.
+- Fix: The TLS certificate upload error message showed a literal placeholder instead of the actual error in French, Italian, Dutch, Polish, Russian, Ukrainian and Chinese.
 - Special thanks to everyone supporting this project — see [SUPPORTERS.md](SUPPORTERS.md).

 ### 2.12.0 (2026-07-23)